Pntawukamenya/Negpod_13_/README.md

 You can add and delete students' ID numbers, ages and emails as well.

 Contributors:
-Collins Anyona
+Collins Anyona,
-Palvis Ntawukamenya
+ Palvis Ntawukamenya,
-Kethia Karangwa
+ Kethia Karangwa,
-Loic Cyusa
+ Loic Cyusa,
-Joe Freeman
+ Joe Freeman.